ad-freiburg/qlever/docs/quickstart.md

 Then open [http://localhost:7001/](http://localhost:7001/) in your browser.

-For example all female scientists occuring in the text corpus with the regex "algo.*" can be obtained with the following query
+For example, all female scientists occuring in the text corpus with the regex "algo.*" can be obtained with the following query

     SELECT ?x TEXT(?t) SCORE(?t) WHERE {